 I qualified from Chester University in 2001 and was appointed as an NQT at Wistaston Junior School.
 In 2004 I was asked to become part of the Cheshire Leading Maths Teacher Programme.
 I was delighted to become Acting Deputy of the school in 2006.
 In 2007 I became one of two Deputies at the newly opened Wistaston Church Lane Primary School before becoming the sole Deputy in 2009.
 In 2010 I completed the National College Leadership Pathways course, and in 2014 I completed the National Professional Qualification for Headship.
 I became a member of the Cheshire East Association of Primary Senior Leaders (DeCAPH) in 2011 and became Chair in 2013.
 The difficult events of 2016 led to me becoming Acting Headteacher for ten months before being appointed as substantive Principal in 2017.

 I am very motivated, energetic and passionate about offering the best education for our learners.
 I am married to Lisa and have two children, Lily and George, and we love spending time together.

 I am also a governor at the William Stockton and Wimboldsley Community Primary School Federation.

 I have been a KS2 teacher since 1999.
 After training at Manchester Metropolitan University in Crewe, I began working at Wistaston Church Lane.
 I have had experience of each year group in KS2 and held numerous roles of responsibility over the years, including SENCO and maths subject lead.
-I am currently lead for PSHE (Personal, Social and Health Education) and Pupil Premium Lead.
+I am also currently lead for PSHE (Personal, Social and Health Education).

 Both of my two children have attended Wistaston Church Lane and have enjoyed all the opportunities it offers.